2018 American League Championship Series

-The 2018 American League Championship Series was a best-of-seven series pitting the defending World Series champion Houston Astros against the Boston Red Sox, for the American League (AL) pennant and the right to play in the 2018 World Series.
-The series was played in a 2–3–2 format, with the first two and last two (if necessary) games played at the home ballpark of the team with the better regular season record, the Red Sox.
+The 2018 American League Championship Series was a best-of-seven series in Major League Baseball's 2018 postseason pitting the defending World Series champion and second-seeded Houston Astros against the overall #1 seed Boston Red Sox, for the American League (AL) pennant and the right to play in the 2018 World Series.
+The series was played in a 2–3–2 format, with the first two and last two (had they been necessary) games played at the home ballpark of the team with the better regular season record, the Red Sox.
 The series was the 49th in league history, with TBS televising all games in the United States.
-The Red Sox defeated the Astros, in five games.
+The Red Sox defeated the Astros in five games.

 For the second year in a row, Major League Baseball sold presenting sponsorships to all of its postseason series; as with the NLCS, this ALCS was sponsored by Google Assistant and was officially known as the American League Championship Series presented by Google Assistant.

 The Red Sox would go on to defeat the Los Angeles Dodgers in the World Series in five games to win their ninth World Series championship.